vczaran/JumpyHorse/README.md

 <img src="./assets/images/animate.png" alt="collision" width="600" height="400">

-# Technologies, Libraries, APIs
+# Technologies, Libraries, APIs:

-Canvas API
+* Canvas API

-HTML
+* HTML

-CSS
+* CSS

-Webpack and Babel
+* Webpack and Babel

-npm
+* npm

-**Implementation Timeline:**

-Friday & Weekend: Get Canvas set up and rendering background and horse object.
-Research how to animate background and horse with Canvas.
-If possible, begin to animate background and horse.

-Monday: Get horse running and background moving if not done already.
-Start adding obstacles and researching collision logic and handling.

-Tuesday: Add gravity functionality and jump controls.
-Finalize collision handling.

-Wednesday: Add styling and music/sound effects.

-Thursday Morning: Final touches, update ReadME.

-**Bonus Features:**
+# Future Bonus Features:

-Change in environment every 25 jumps - background, music, and obstacles will change accordingly.
-Default initial style will be a farm and will transition to spooky forest then city and finally beach.
+Obstacle width and height will vary and be randomized.
+Obstacle appearance will also be varied and random.
+The speed of the game will increase every 5 jumps.
+Local high score will be stored and displayed on the upper right hand corner of the screen.
+Additional music aside from gallop sound effects.
+Horse animation and sound effects will pause while jumping.
+The game is won after clearing 100 jumps.
+Every 25 jumps the theme will change - background, music, and obstacles will change accordingly.
+Default initial style will be a farm and will transition to spooky forest, then city, and finally beach.

 Horse styles willl be unlockable based on game progress - each will have different stats (such as increased jump height and/or speed).
 The final unlock, upon completion of the game, will be a pegasus that can fly over obstacles.

+# Implementation Timeline:

+* Thursday & Friday: Basic styling and rendering of all canvas elements completed.
+Added gravity functionality.
+Added logo.
+Added moving obstacles and jump on keypress functionality.

+* Weekend: Implemented collision detection and start game/game over logic.

+* Monday: Fine tuned collision detection and start game/game over logic.

+* Tuesday: Added instruction/start and end game modals with start/restart game functionality.

+* Wednesday: Background movement and horse sprite animation implemented.
+Added gallop sound effects.

+* Thursday Morning: Added production ReadME.

+# Art Credits:

+* Logo and additional background design by Alexandra Czaran (https://www.linkedin.com/in/aczaran1999/)
+* Initial barnyard background by kaleb-silva
+* Horse sprite art by alizard of opengameart.org
+* Pixeloid font sourced from fontspace.com (created by GGBotNet)